-The Advent season begins on Sunday, November 30.
-The season reminds us that the story of Jesus begins in waiting, longing, tension, and hope.
+The Advent season begins this Sunday, November 30.
 This year, we will spend time in Luke 1–2, studying God's people caught between promise and fulfillment (and perhaps learning how to see our own story there).

 This season of the church calendar includes the four Sundays before Christmas and ends on Christmas Eve.
 Advent means “coming” or “arrival” and is a season both for remembering Jesus' first coming at Christmas and also longing for His return.
 Learn more about why Park Church observes the church calendar here at our liturgy page.